Coleridge Community College

 Pilates was invented by Joseph Pilates as an exercise program for injured dancers and soldiers while living in the UK.
 Joseph Pilates believed that physical and mental health were closely connected.

-Pilates Intermediate/Improvers is a continuation of Pilates Improvers class delivered in Cambridge.
-It incorporates exercises to help improve posture, mobility, muscular strength and breathing technique.
-Each session will aim to build and develop on from the previous session.
-This workout is designed to help participants develop leaner, longer-looking muscles, establish core strength and stability and heighten mind-body awareness.
+Beginner level exercises will help you improve posture, mobility, muscular strength and breathing technique.
+Each session will aim to build and develop from the previous session.
+This workout is designed to help you develop leaner, longer-looking muscles, establish core strength and stability and heighten mind-body awareness.
+Class numbers are limited which gives you an opportunity to interact and be corrected by your tutor.

 Good posture – Pilates will teach you to gain and maintain good posture.
 The exercises require that your body is always in alignment.
 This is especially beneficial if you suffer from lower back pain.

 Muscle Tone – The exercises involve the use of muscles that you may not use on a daily basis.
-After the initial soreness, you’ll find that your muscles will be much more toned
+After the initial soreness, you’ll find that your muscles will become more toned.

-Stronger abdominal muscles – Pilates focuses on strengthening your core which includes your abdominal muscles, you’ll find that one of the benefits of Pilates is that it will result in a flat stomach.
+Stronger abdominal muscles – Pilates focuses on strengthening your core which includes your abdominal muscles.

 Improves your balance – Through the mind-body connection which is taught in Pilates you will become much more aware of how your body moves and performs.
 Therefore Pilates not only improves your physical balance through correct posture but will also restore your mind-body balance.